worthis/Vovochka/README.md

 - **Port source code** (`source/`) is licensed under the [MIT License](LICENSE).
 - **Original game** © 2002 Macho Studio.
 - **This project** is a fan-made reimplementation made for educational purposes; all rights to the original intellectual property remain with the authors.

+## Thanks

+- Macho Studio for original game.
+- [CTPAX-X Team](http://www.CTPAX-X.org/) for vv1tools - Velikolepnyj Vovochka video and resources extractors.
+Without them, this port wouldn't have been possible.
+- [raysan5](https://www.raylib.com/) for raylib - simple and easy-to-use library for game development.
+- [Luiz Pestana](https://github.com/luizpestana/raylib-nx) for Nintendo Switch port of the raylib.